Terrey Hills Snake Catcher

 Blue-tongued lizards and Eastern water dragons are part of the everyday backyard wildlife.
 Many of the snake calls we attend turn out to be one of these — never an issue, always happy to attend and confirm.

-Where snakes go on Terrey Hills properties
+Where snakes hide on Terrey Hills properties

 After we leave